 New manufacturing capacity in the European Union makes up just 14% of announcements tracked by the IEA since August 2022.
 The EU Green Deal Industrial Plan for the Net-Zero Age and the Net-Zero Industry Act target specific percentages of domestic solar PV manufacturing, but do not yet include specific incentives.
 In addition, high industrial power prices have made it more expensive to manufacture solar PV equipment in EU countries.
 Without a manufacturing policy or domestic-content premiums, manufacturing solar PV equipment in the European Union is less competitive than in India or the United States.

-Announced solar PV manufacturing capacity by region and component, 2022-2023 was announced in February 2022, with project capacities for the second phase awarded in March 2023.
+Notes: "Integrated" indicates three or more manufacturing processes in one single plant.
+The budget for India's PLI scheme was announced in February 2022, with project capacities for the second phase awarded in March 2023.